Cray-HPE/docs-csm/operations/observability/Observability.md

 The observability tooling monitors the logs for Goss tests run by using the automated scripts.
 These scripts are regularly run during install/upgrade.
 For each Goss test, metrics are generated on its duration and success or failure.

 This framework provides a set of quantifiable metrics used to create a visual Grafana health dashboard of all environments.
-This provides administrators with insight on which tests fail most, or which clusters have the most problems.
+This provides administrators with insight on which areas are experiencing problems.

 Trend analysis of this data in Grafana across different dimensions may point out statistically where the highest frequency of issues occurs.
 It also provides administrators an at-a-glance dashboard where they can visually see the complete system health.
 This includes the option to drill down from the aggregate view of the environment to the functional areas or the components.

 Goss test logs are scraped using grok-exporter and visualized on Grafana using captured data.
-[`csm-testing` repository](https://github.com/Cray-HPE/csm-testing/tree/main/goss-testing/) contains all of the tests, suites, and scripts to execute these Goss tests.
-Automated scripts run the Goss tests in batches.
-These batches are based on functionality or the check performed in CSM.

-A single Goss test is a YAML file and a collection of these Goss tests can be used together by adding them in another YAML file, called a test suite.
-These suites can be invoked through the CSM-provided scripts to get a log file with results for the tests.
+Goss tests are contained in YAML file.
+A YAML file containing a list of Goss test files is called a test suite.
+These suites are run through the CSM-provided scripts to get a log file with results for the tests.

-For example, a Goss test to validate expected Kubernetes nodes exists using the `kubectl` command based on node names pulled from `/etc/hosts` file.
-The log files generated from automated scripts that run a set of test suites are used.

-In order to run the automated scripts, use the complete path of the script.
-For example, `/opt/cray/tests/install/ncn/automated/ncn-healthcheck`.

 ### Workflow